How to Prepare for, Respond to, and Recover from Flooding

 - If possible, remove your rugs and store them on a higher floor.
 This will reduce the chance of having them damaged by water.

-- Make sure to inspect sump pumps and drains if they are in perfect working condition.
+- Make sure to inspect sump pumps and drains to see if they are in perfect working condition.

 - Turn off electrical service if there is a chance that your electrical system and outlets may be submerged by water.